 If only one IP address is used, then you must have a router capable of sharing the connection, also known as network address translation (NAT) or "IP masquerading."
 For setup information, check the documentation provided with your router or ask the person who set up your network.
 You can use an AirPort Base Station to share one IP address among multiple computers.

-For information about using an AirPort Base Station, check Mac Help or visit the Apple AirPort website at www.apple.com/support/airport.
+For information about using an AirPort Base Station, search for "AirPort" Mac Help or visit the AirPort support website at www.apple.com/support/airport.